 This obscures the fact that many small businesses are always one awful decision away from losing everything.
-If the business changes their product or service in a way that costumers don't like, it will fail.
+If the business changes its product or service in a way that customers don't like, it will fail.
 If the owner (since most small businesses don't have employees) has a health or family emergency, there's a good chance the business fails.
 If a larger competitor comes out with a better, cheaper product or service, the small business fails.
 Viewed from a broader perspective, the chance that most business owners are going to kill or injure someone so badly that they're going to lose everything is rightfully far down the list of most small business owners' concerns.

 Most perversely, it's the availability of the very liability coverage that the Chamber of Commerce argues imposes too great a cost on small businesses that allows them to survive the enormous costs of accidentally killing or injuring someone.
 Unless we're going to entirely shift the cost of those injured or killed by businesses to the government, insurance is the instrument that allows businesses, large and small, to manage risks inherent to their operation.
-Sure it costs money, but businesses who are free to choose purchase this protection year after year.
-Does the Chamber think its members can't decide for themselves whether mitigating risk is worth the cost?
+Sure it costs money, but businesses who are free to choose, purchase this protection year after year.
+Does the Chamber think its members can't decide for themselves whether mitigating the risk is worth the cost?
 The prevalence of insurance policies sure looks like businesses voting with the dollars to me.